-Being a frugal mom living on one income I wanted to share my best tips with you to have a frugal but fun Easter that you and your family can enjoy.
+Being a frugal mom and raising a family on one income I want to share my best frugal Easter ideas and tips with you so you too can have a frugal Easter that you and your family enjoy.

 Shopping at a dollar store or a dollar section of a bigger store is a great place to find plastic eggs and goodies to fill them with.
 We also like to fill some with change or dollar bills.

 Get together with neighbors or friends and work together to pitch in and make a bigger egg hunt.

 Check resources in your neighborhood.
 Many churches offer free Easter egg hunts.
 We have also been to ones put on by a nursing home, a community group of volunteers, and grocery stores.

 The site Easter Egg Hunts and Easter Events is a great resource.
 You can narrow down events to your state and area.
 They are working on updating it for 2021 but you can still use the information they have on there from past years and go to the link or do a search for the organizations listed to see if they have updated information on their website or blog.